philly-mac/deploy/README.md

     -q --quiet:
         By default everything is very verbose, if you wish to quiet the output you can specify this option

+    -M --methods:
+        Displays all the methods that can be executed with the -m switch.
+Must be used with -r as only the methods for that recipe will be displayed